lightheaded/tom.readme/templates/performance-review.md

     - What was the general mood of this period?
 Were you happy and performing or were there problems and struggling?
     - Which topics came up multiple times?
 Write down recurring problems and let's see how we can eliminate them.
     - What were biggest wins?
 Where did you make biggest impact to the company?
-    - In which are you grew the most this period?
+    - In which areas did you grow the most this period?
     - What has been causing most stress for you?
 - [ ] Go over all the plan items you have been responsible for
     - Which were the best?
 What made them best?
 How can more plan items look like this one?
 What did you do to make them great?